 Configuring nodes in a vb network can be simple or complex, depending on the specific system needs.
-At a minimum, the vb driver must be configured to be turned on and the Ethernet hardware address of the target system must be specified.
+At a minimum, you must configure the vb driver to be turned on and you must specify the Ethernet hardware address of the target system.
 By default, an unconfigured driver will not start up.